 the 70-bed Ventosa i Calvell, at 7,326 feet at the foot of Punta Alta.
 Between June and September these mountain accommodations fill with tired and hungry hikers sharing trail tips and lore, and it is essential to make a reservation.

-Park rangers monitor the park and there are strict rules: no camping, no fires, no swimming, no vehicles beyond certain points, and no unleashed pets.
-Though driving inside the park is not permitted, it is possible to organize taxis to help you on your way from Boí or Espot, and, in summer, buses also provide transportation in and around the park.
+Park rangers monitor the park, and there are strict rules: no camping, no fires, no swimming, no vehicles beyond certain points, and no off-leash pets.
+Although driving inside the park is not permitted, it is possible to organize taxis to help you on your way from Boí or Espot, and, in summer, buses also provide transportation in and around the park.
 For more information on routes, accommodations, and transportation, visit the park's administration offices.
 At any time of year it is advisable to check weather conditions before setting out.